automateyournetwork/IOS_GenieParsed_Show_IP_Int_Brief/README.md

-# IOS_GenieParsed_Show_VRF
+# IOS_GenieParsed_Show_IP_Int_Brief

-An Ansible playbook that uses the Genie parser to transform the Cisco IOS "show vrf" command into human readable documentation
+An Ansible playbook that uses the Genie parser to transform the Cisco IOS "show ip interface brief" command into human readable documentation

 ## Written by John Capobianco